-Туре 18 Multiple Choice questions, 1 Sce
+Type Duration 18 Multiple Choice questions, 1 Scenario based question 30 minutes

-Duration 30 minutes

 Supervised Yes

-Open Book No (no materials can be taken into
+Open Book No (no materials can be taken into the examination room)

 Passmark 13/20 (65%)

 Delivery Digital format only.

 Adjustments and/or additional time can be requested in line with the BCS reasonable adjustments policy for candidates with a disability, or other special considerations including English as a second language.